By Jeff Hoag, AIA, LEED AP BD + C, GMB Architecture + Engineering

 FLEXIBILITY BEYOND THE CLASSROOM

 An emphasis on collaboration with others means that students need more room than a traditional classroom can sometimes provide.
 Extended learning areas and small group rooms adjacent to classrooms are dedicated spaces for a few individuals to do project work together.
 In older buildings lacking space for these larger areas, schools may remove display cases or even lockers in hallways to add a work surface where students can gather to collaborate.
-Regardless of their size, these spaces all feature varied seating, writeable surfaces, and integrate technology.
+Regardless of their size, these flexible spaces all feature varied seating, writeable surfaces, and integrate technology.

 In new buildings, we can strategically plan to locate lockers and cubbies in other areas of the buildings to create intentional spaces that support collaborative work.